anthonyc-a/cashman-flask-project/README.md

 ./bootstrap.sh
 ```

 Then you can issue requests to your API.
-For example, with `curl`, you can issue requests like that:
+For example, with `curl`, you can issue requests like:

 ```bash
 # inserting a new income